 - In the Similarity column, select the colored box [A] to see the full originality report.

 If your report indicates that one of your student's files matches another student's file in Turnitin's database, you will need to ask FITS to obtain a copy of the file.

-To begin providing feedback to and evaluating student submissions within D2L, see the Evaluating All Files Submitted to a Dropbox guide.
+To begin providing feedback to and evaluating student submissions within D2L, see the Evaluating All Files Submitted to a Submission Folder guide.